VISAS

 I volunteer using WORKAWAY http://www.workaway.info/.
 Sometimes I get really tired and I want to have my own bed for more than 3 nights and my own little space in a house and take some of my stuff out of the backpack...And if the place where you volunteer is the right one for your state of mind at that moment and you meet the right people, when you leave you are full of energy and ready to see more...I learnt a lot and I made very good friends volunteering.

-So far I volunteered in
+So far I volunteered inan echo farm in Turkey:

 http://www.workaway.info/14599494144b-en.html